 Price of batting depends on type and is per inch.
 I no longer accept outside batting because it can cause challenges that take extra time to solve.

 Thread: My selection of quality longarm thread includes hundreds of colors, including dozens of variegated, which can really harmonize the color scheme on many pieced tops.
 Other tops do well with a matching or complementary solid thread, and I love exploring these possibilities with you.
 The thread charge is minimal and I’ll compute it for you as part of the edge-to-edge fee.

 Repair: I perform basic corrections such as making the quilt as square as possible, smoothing and flattening fabric (especially edges) to avoid pleats and tucks, etc. Though this is often challenging, I have mad skills to fix up quilts that are a bit wonky, and it’s part of the agreed quilting fee.

 I’ve also worked with finished quilts that have sentimental value, even as far as rebuilding badly damaged quilts.
 This is custom work, typically labor-intensive, and I’m happy to discuss an appropriate price with you.

 Turnaround time depends on my queue and your quilt’s complexity.
-During most times of the year, my goal is to get your quilt back to you within 3 – 4 weeks.
-The “Christmas rush” season starts in August, and by late September, turnaround times are usually up to two months.
-Once we’re into October, it may not be possible to finish a quilt in time for a Christmas gift.
+During most times of the year, my goal is to get your quilt back to you within 8 – 10 weeks.
+The “Christmas rush” season starts in August, and by October, it may not be possible to finish a quilt in time for a Christmas gift.

 Regardless, your project goes onto my calendar and I’ll give you a planned completion date at the start.